 - Lewdness — Lewdness means engaging in sexual behavior in the presence of a witness 14 years old or older, resulting in distress to the witness.
 If the victim is under 14 years old, the charge becomes “lewdness involving a child.”

-Utah Criminal Penalties: Fines and Sentencing
+South Jordan Criminal Penalties for Sexual Crimes: Fines and Sentencing

 Like most states, Utah divides crimes into misdemeanors and felonies.
 Many people think that misdemeanors are “not a big deal,” but in reality, both types of convictions have the potential to trigger long sentences, expensive fines, supervised probation, and a permanent criminal record.
 Unless you can seal your record through a process called expungement, any potential employer, lender, or landlord can look through your criminal history by running a background check.